 Slitherlink is a loop-forming puzzle based on a rectangular lattice of dots containing clues in various places.
-The object is to connect the dots surrounding each clue so that the number of lines equals the value of the clue and the lines around all clues form one continuous loop with no crossings or branches.
+The object is to link adjacent dots so the value of each clue equals the number of links surrounding it and the solution forms a single continuous loop with no crossings or branches when the puzzle is completed.
 In this example we have a 5x5 Slitherlink puzzle with five columns and five rows.
 We now need to create a continuous loop according to the above rules… but how?

 Slitherlink puzzles always start off with some very easy moves, many of which are obvious at first glance.
 After solving the first clues, proceed to basic techniques to get more ideas how to solve the puzzles.
 Here are some ways of using the starting techniques: